loynin/SDCN-06-Extended-Kalman-Filter/README.md

 # Self-Driving Car Extended Kalman Filter -  Part 1
-Udacity Self-Driving Car Nanodegree - Extended Kalman Filter Implementation
+Udacity Self-Driving Car Nanodegree - Extended Kalman Filter Implementation test

 # Overview
 This project implement an Extended Kalman Filter in Self-driving car to track and predict the position of objects around the vehicle.
 In this object, the EKF system use two sensors data from RADAR and LIDAR measurement for processing EKF.
 This project used C++ as a programming language because it perform fast and can decrectly interact with the sensors.